OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/App-usage.rst

    set to 1, a value of overall sound pressure level at every **DT_AA** time step per observer is printed to file.
 When set to 2, the first output is accompanied by a second file where the total sound pressure level spectrum is printed per time step per observer.
-Finally, when set to 3, the two first outputs are accompanied by a third file where the sound pressure level spectrum per noise mechanism is printed per time step per observer.
+When set to 3, the two first outputs are accompanied by a third file where the sound pressure level spectrum per noise mechanism is printed per time step per observer.
+When set to 4, a fourth file is generated with the values of overall sound pressure levels per node, per blade, per observer, and per time step.

 -  The following line contains the file name used to store the outputs.
-   The file name is attached with a 1, 2, and 3 flag based on the **NAAOutFile** options.
+   The file name is attached with a 1, 2, 3, and 4 flag based on the **NAAOutFile** options.

 The file must be closed by an END command.